jlubbersgeo/laserTRAM-DB-tests/paper/paper.md

 # Acknowledgements

 We express our gratitude to the W.M.
-Keck Foundation for helping foster the labarotory environment that led to the genesis of this software.
+Keck Foundation for helping foster the labarotory environment that led to the genesis of this software as well as NSF project grants 1763639, 1948862, 1654275

 # References